Internet voting gains new appeal

 "This is a once-in-a-lifetime opportunity for vendors" of election equipment,

-Project.
-Since the presidential election dispute erupted, companies have
+Since the presidential election dispute erupted, companies have been aggressively

-been aggressively marketing hack-proof Internet voting systems, foolproof
+marketing hack-proof Internet voting systems, foolproof touch-screen voting

-touch-screen voting machines and various electronic security systems for
+machines and various electronic security systems for voting.
+But "there's

 Two voting systems are the center of attention: Internet systems and